 I can’t imagine what it must feel like to be helpless whilst sacrificially supporting someone grieving.
 I’ll like to pause for a moment to give a round of applause to all my grief heroes.

-The death of a spouse whether anticipated or sudden can make you feel lonely or isolated.
+The death of a loved one whether anticipated or sudden can make you feel lonely or isolated.

 I know what it feels like to be in the midst of an amazing network of friends and relatives and still feel like I have no one to turn to.